Kilonova24/Novafield/README.md

 * Sustenance - OFF (Peak Performance handles the sustenance system separately)
 * Environmental Damage & Afflictions - Advanced

-NOTE: For the Suit Display settings to work you need to be on the Hide Spacesuit in Settlements setting from your Spacesuit inventory UI.
+Note: For the Suit Display settings to work you need to be on the Hide Spacesuit in Settlements setting from your Spacesuit inventory UI.
 * Suit Display: Settlements - Prepared
 * Suit Display: Spaceships - Casual